-1. Certified green bonds must finance projects that satisfy the Climate Bond Standards or the Green Bond Principles, including an external verification scheme.
-Noncompliance with green bond commitments seems costly, probably because it causes a reputational loss.
+^{1.} Certified green bonds must finance projects that satisfy the Climate Bond Standards or the Green Bond Principles, including an external verification scheme.
+Noncompliance with green bond commitments is costly because it causes a reputational loss.
 For instance, when Repsol's \$500m green bond, initially certified, was finally deemed noncompliant with the Climate Bonds Standards, it was excluded from green indexes.
 This also suggests that current certification standards are relatively consensual among investors, despite controversies (Environmental Finance [2017]).

-2. See Appendix D for details on our event-study estimation of abnormal stock returns.
+^{2.} See Appendix D for details on our event-study estimation of abnormal stock returns.

-3. Flammer (2021) takes a matching approach to estimate that firms issuing certified green bonds reduce their CO2 emissions by 13% over the course of the next two years.
+^{3.} Flammer (2021) estimates that firms issuing certified green bonds reduce their CO2 emissions by 13% over the course of the next two years.